 The Packers have won titles in every era of the NFL's history

-The Green Bay Packers have historically defied convention.
+In most NFL cities, going 13-3 and making the NFC Championship Game would guarantee a unique spot in franchise history, but not Green Bay.
+The Packers have historically defied convention.
 They are the only community-owned franchise in American professional sports and play in the smallest market of all four major leagues.
 And while other teams located in cities with extreme winters play their games indoors, the Packers still play outside at Lambeau Field.

 Even with these "challenges," the Packers also defy convention by winning.
 Green Bay has won 13 titles that span across every era of its century-long history and has fielded many great teams.
-Here are the 10 best (Note: Since the Packers are the third-oldest NFL franchise, I also factored in the size and maturity of the league in determining which teams were the best.)
+The 2020 team was shaping up to be one, entering the playoffs as the top seed in the NFC with home-field advantage as well as likely league MVP Aaron Rodgers (would be his third such award) leading the charge, but came up short in the NFC title game against Tampa Bay.
+So this season's disappointment aside, here are the 10 best teams in Green Bay's long history (Note: Since the Packers are the third-oldest NFL franchise, I also factored in the size and maturity of the league in determining which teams were the best.)

 Finished: Beat New York Giants 14-7 in NFL Championship Game